Welcome to Tulane University’s

 of activities and topics for the symposium’s participants

-and attendees for many years to come, such as hosting a viewing of the Precolumbian collection at NOMA.
+and attendees for many years to come, such as hosting a viewing of the Precolumbian collection and an introductory hieroglyphic workshop at NOMA.
 Finally, the Latin American Library houses a collection of Merle Greene Robertson's rubbings, which may be viewed upon request.

 PLEASE JOIN US!
 We invite you to join us in